Stuart Forster participates in a walking tour of Kamloops, British Columbia.

 The Tourism Kamloops website has details of a self-guided heritage walking tour of Kamloops.

-I started at the Riverside Park, where bands perform free-of-charge concerts from 7pm to 9pm each night of the week during July and August.
+I started at Riverside Park, where bands perform free-of-charge concerts from 7.00 pm to 9.00 pm each night of the week during July and August.

 Kamloops Chinatown and Chinese cemetery

 Many were attracted by the opportunities brought by the Canadian Pacific Railroad.

 Numerous Chinese labourers worked on the construction of the line, which helped ensure that British Columbia became a part of Canada rather than the United States of America.
 Consequently, Kamloops had a sizable Chinatown in the 1890s.

 Kamloops has a sizable Chinese cemetery where it’s said that the bones but not the spirits of the migrant workers rest.
 According to Chinese beliefs, repatriation of their mortal remains to China would be necessary for the latter.

 Heading along Victoria Street, I viewed single-storey buildings wedged between brick-built facades that rise two levels.
 They occupy what were once lanes between long-established premises.

 Arrival of the Overlanders